Sandeep-Ghorpade/TCP-File-Transfer-System/README.md

 This project implements a simple TCP-based file transfer system using C and Linux socket programming.

+## Environment
+Tested on Ubuntu 24.04 LTS using GCC and Linux POSIX socket APIs.

 ## Features
 - Client-server architecture
 - File transfer over TCP